 Blueberries for Tear Stains

 You may have heard of “blueberry facial” products for grooming dogs.
 You’ll find recipes for homemade facials as well as commercial products.
 Some do actually contain blueberries, but that’s not what removes the tear stains.

 The commercial products invariably contain a small amount of synthetic ultramarine blue or violet dye.
 Ultramarine blue dye is also known as laundry bluing.
 It makes white fabric (and fur) appear whiter by dyeing it just a little bit blue.

-While these dyes are not necessarily unsafe to put on a dog, they’re not natural substances.
+While these dyes are not unsafe to put on a dog, they’re not natural substances.
 And don’t be fooled by the presence of blueberry fruit in a commercial or homemade product.
-It’s unlikely that actual blueberries do much to remove tear stains when applied topically.
+It’s unlikely that blueberries do much to remove tear stains when applied topically.

 How Many Blueberries Can You Give Your Dog?

 It’s important to feed your dog a complete and balanced diet.
 As a rule of thumb, keep snacks to a maximum of 10% of your dog’s diet.
 I’ve calculated some reasonable amounts for different sizes of dogs: